guninder-sandhu/Inventory-Management-System/README.md

 - No dedicated database is typically required as Eureka Server manages its state in memory.
 - Provides a web-based dashboard (usually accessible at `http://localhost:8761` by default) for monitoring registered services.
+  **Note: The Eureka Server should be the first service started before running other services.**

 ## 🛠 Tech Stack